SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

 .. _overview:

-Overview of the network analysis pipeline
+Overview of MEA-NAP: our MEA network analysis pipeline
 ----------------------------------------------------------------

 The pipeline has the following steps: